danilopedraza/komodo/book/src/programming_with_komodo/types.md

 ### Integers

 The `Integer` type represents a signed, arbitrary size whole number.
-You can write them in the following ways:
+You can write integers in the following ways:

 - In binary form, starting the number with `0b` or `0B`: `0b10`, `0b001`, `0B1011`,...